 Before we could even start, we needed to brainstorm what we wanted our principles to be from now on.
 A small group got together and did just that.
 They had a workshop to discuss the key attributes we want to represent and how our current branding could be shaped towards these attributes without losing our brand essence.
 So they defined our design values and our visual requirements that incorporated the Frontastic principles.

 Then we needed a design system.
 Not only would it make this 1st phase easier, but it would help us evolve with speed and agility in the future.
-Our Lead UX Designer did a full UI inventory and broke down every element we had in our Editor.
+Our Lead UX Designer did a full UI inventory and broke down every element we had in our studio.
 Then she took the new design principles and transformed those elements.
-She started with the components like buttons, colors, and icons, that then grew into bigger components, which created our pattern library.
+She started with the components like buttons, colors, and icons, which then grew into bigger components that created our pattern library.
 We also reworked our entire content style guide and the way we use tone of voice.
-So even though we weren’t quite at a full design system but we had our principles, our voice, and our pattern library, we thought it was enough to get to work on redesigning the Editor.
+So even though we weren’t quite at a full design system but we had our principles, our voice, and our pattern library, we thought it was enough to get to work on redesigning the Frontastic studio.

 Designing and developing